How to get the most out your roller chain

 Ensuring that the correct roller chain is selected for the application requirements is critical, in order to give your chain the best possible chance of achieving its maximum service life.
 Excessive loads are a common cause of premature chain wear.
 Care must be taken to ensure that the right chain product is selected for the predicted application load, and this should be reassessed at regular intervals to ensure that loads experienced during operating do not exceed the manufacturer’s specifications for the product.

 ACORN supplies a vast range of roller chain from world-class manufacturers such as Tsubaki, Renold, IWIS and SKF.
 Couple this with our industry-leading experts who are on hand to assist you at every stage, and there’s no doubt that ACORN is the supplier to turn to for all of your power transmission requirements.
+What if you need a specific legth of chain?
+ACORN can cut your Tsubaki chain to your required length so you can order exactly what you need with no wasteage.

 Contact your local knowledgeable sales team today for more information on how you can get the most out of your roller chain, maximising service life and reducing unplanned downtime.